grafana/grafana-kiosk/README.md

 ./bin/grafana-kiosk -URL=https://localhost:3000 -login-method=local -username=admin -password=admin -kiosk-mode=tv -ignore-certificate-errors
 ```

-This will login to a grafana server, configured for AzureAD OAuth and has Oauth_auto_login is enabled, bypassing OAuth and using a manually setup local username and password.
+This will login to a grafana server, configured for AzureAD OAuth and has OAuth_auto_login is enabled, bypassing OAuth and using a manually setup local username and password.

 ```bash
 ./bin/grafana-kiosk -URL=https://localhost:3000 -login-method=local -username=admin -password=admin -auto-login=true -kiosk-mode=tv